A parade of pinks on the Golden Globes red carpet

 “I’m really thrilled because I got to do ‘Nocturnal Animals’ with him,” she said of the designer.
 “He’s such a brilliant writer and director.”

 Evan Rachel Wood, in an ode to David Bowie and others, decided on a sharply tailored custom tux by Altuzarra.
-She has nothing against gowns.
+The “Westworld” star has nothing against gowns.
 It’s just: “I want to make sure that young girls know they’re not a requirement.”

 Octavia Spencer agreed, walking the red carpet in a classically cut blue tux designed by a friend.